 Math Filters

 You can perform basic calculations directly in the template.
-This is useful for things like showing how much more a user needs to spend to reach a goal.
+This is useful for things like showing how much more a customer needs to spend to reach a goal.

 Spend ${{ 100 | minus: event.cart_total }} more to get free shipping!